octue/octue-sdk-python/docs/source/creating_services.rst

         A tag that uniquely identifies a particular revision of a service.
 The revision tag could correspond to a commit hash like `a3eb45`, a release number like ``0.12.4``, a particular environment the service is deployed in (e.g.
         ``production``), or a combination like ``0.12.4-production``.
-Tags may contain lowercase and uppercase letters, numbers, underscores, periods, and hyphens but can't not start with a period or a dash.
+Tags may contain lowercase and uppercase letters, numbers, underscores, periods, and hyphens but can't start with a period or a dash.
 It can contain a maximum of 128 characters.
-These requirements are the same as the `docker tag format
+These requirements are the same as the `Docker tag format
         <https://docs.docker.com/engine/reference/commandline/tag/>`_.